-Commercial advertising of private medical services is prohibited by Prakas No. 028.55 In addition, medical, paramedical and medical aid services may not be used for personal gain or business.
-However, advertisements within the professional framework not affecting the ethics of health professionals is possible with authorisation from the MOH.
+Commercial advertising of private medical services is prohibited by Prakas No. 028.61 In addition, medical, paramedical and medical aid services may not be used for personal gain or business.
+However, advertisements within the professional framework not affecting the ethics of health professionals are possible with authorisation from the MOH.
 Owners of private medical services intending to advertise must submit to the MOH the content of the advertisement, video spot, audiovisual recordings and other images relating to the advertisement, for examination by the relevant municipal or provincial health professional councils.

 iii Pharmaceuticals and medical devices advertising